PotatoMaster101/des/README.md

-# des
+# DES Cipher in C99
-des cipher implementation in C99
+DES cipher implementation in C99.